nus-cs2103-AY2324S2/ip/docs/README.md

 ![initialWindow.png](initialWindowSS.png)

-Take note that when using Nicole, a `tasks.txt` file will appear in the folder you created.
+Take note that when using Nicole, a `tasks.txt` file will appear in your computer.
 This file will simply be used to save your items between sessions.

 ## Getting started